Converg3nce/matic-docs/docs/develop/metatransactions/metatransactions-gsn.md

 #### Deploying your own Relayer

-For those looking to run your own relayer, the folks at [Creol.io](Creol.io) have created a very simple guide and tutorial for doing so on one of their github pages.
+For those looking to run your own relayer, our friends at [Creol.io](Creol.io) have created a very simple guide and tutorial for doing so on one of their github pages.
 [Running your own GSNv1 Relayer](https://github.com/JUDOKICK/matic-gsn-relayer-creol).
-It includes a simple to use Docker container script that is based on xDai's image for this.

 ### GSNv2